x

 Darren co-founded Onechild Ghana with Jamie way back in 2005 and assists in the general running of the charity.
 His day job is working for the UK government as a research and evaluation specialist.

-Outside of work, Darren is a dedicated supporter of the mighty Leyton Orient, a serving Justice of the Peace, and has two young children who keep him on his toes!
+Outside of work, Darren is a dedicated supporter of the mighty Leyton Orient, a serving Justice of the Peace, and has two children who keep him on his toes!

 Sheilani Nandy - Trustee